mindvoxel/java-pong/README.md

 ~~~
 java pong.Game
 ~~~
+4. You can view the view the performance of java-pong with the command `jconsole <pid of pong.Game on your computer here>`.
+The goal is to minimize the number of threads while maximizing performance!

 ## Bugs and support
 * To report bugs and request features, please use the GitHub issue tracker at:
 <br /> https://github.com/chris-wolff/java-pong/issues
 * For more information on contributing, see the [contributing guide](https://github.com/chris-wolff/java-pong/blob/master/CONTRIBUTING.md)